Other information

 Cash and cash equivalents are defined as the balance of cash and cash equivalents and all securities with a remaining term of three months at the time of acquisition.
 Liabilities from current accounts, which are part of the Group's cash management system, must be deducted from this figure.
 For the purposes of the cash flow statement, financial debt includes all liabilities to banks and interest-bearing loans granted by suppliers.

-As of the balance sheet date, approx. 24.8 % (23.8) of credit lines were utilized throughout the Group, and approx. EUR 32,419 thousand (31,077) in absolute terms (taking into account credit balances at the relevant bank).
-The increase in credit lines utilized is primarily due to the advance financing of the production facility in Waco (Texas) and to rising raw material and energy prices.
+As of the balance sheet date, approx. 20.6% (24.8%) of credit lines were utilized throughout the Group, and approx. EUR 28,380 thousand (32,419) in absolute terms (taking into account credit balances at the relevant bank).
+The utilization of the credit lines results from the continued bridge financing of the production facility in Waco (Texas).
 In addition, forward exchange contracts are concluded on a case-by-case basis to hedge fixed payments or significant foreign currency receivables or payables.
-Fixed credit lines were in place at slightly more than a quarter of the Group companies.
+Fixed credit lines were in place at slightly more than a third of the Group companies.

 The cash flow statement shows how the Group's cash and cash equivalents have changed in the course of the reporting year as a result of cash inflows and outflows.